 What is Mod Podge?
 It’s like a PVA glue and sealant combined and is used by crafters the world over as a non toxic, quick drying, versatile adhesive.
 You should use it (rather than just glue) in your photo projects because you can spread it on top of your photos to form a protective seal and give them a nice finish.

 Having experimented with Mod Podge this week, there will be a few Podge projects coming up in the next couple of months.
 This post explains how to Mod Podge a photo successfully – there are some easy mistakes to make and I want to help you avoid them.

-What are we trying to avoid when Mod Podging photos?
+What to avoid when you are Mod Podging photos:

 Follow these steps to avoid disappointing Mod Podged photos:

 A foam brush leaves the smoothest finish.
 There will still be slight brush marks in the sealant, but much less noticeable than if you use a normal brush.
 Mod Podge is water soluble, so wash the brushes straight away to reuse them.